Todd-McNancy/google-homepage/README.md

 Then used command line to upload this file to newly created repository

 then saved this file again with these new comments and uploaded

+goal is to remake something like the google homepage